Yearbook: Digital yearbooks

-Digital yearbooks can have unlimited pages, embedded videos, updatability, and no deadlines.
-The greatly reduced price of digital yearbooks gives students the opportunity to afford both a print yearbook as well as a digital yearbook that will be accessible anywhere, anytime and can be updated and interacted with for life.
+A digital yearbook may contain text, embedded images, audio, and video.
+While a traditional paper yearbook may contain 300+ pages, a digital yearbook can contain unlimited pages.
+The greatly reduced price of digital yearbooks allows students to afford both a print yearbook and a digital yearbook that—barring platform decay—will be accessible anywhere, anytime, and can be updated and interacted with for life.